KhronosGroup/Vulkan-ValidationLayers/docs/creating_tests.md

 - Init Framework which creates `VkInstance`
 - Check and add Device extensions to list
 - Init State which creates the `VkDevice`
-- **Optional** skip if test is not worth moving out without extension support
+- **Optional**: skip if test is not worth moving out without extension support

 ### Vulkan Version